apacheignite/documentation/odbc-driver/querying-and-modifying-data.md

   ]
 }
 [/block]
-Next we are going to insert a few organizations without preparing statements.
+Next, we are going to insert additional organizations without the usage of prepared statements.
 [block:code]
 {
   "codes": [